CHARLOTTE, N.C. (AP) Marty Hurney believes he is better prepared to make personnel decisions this time around with the Carolina Panthers.

-Carolina rehired Marty Hurney as their interim general manager on Wednesday, two days after owner Jerry Richardson surprisingly fired Dave Gettleman.
+The Panthers Wednesday brought back Hurney to be their interim general manager, two days after owner Jerry Richardson surprisingly fired Dave Gettleman.

-His first order of business is likely to extend the contracts of Davis, Olsen and guard Trai Turner.
-Davis and Turner have one year left on their deals, while Olsen's contract expires after the 2018 season - although he has outperformed his current contract.
+His first order of business will likely be to extend the contracts of Davis, Olsen and guard Trai Turner.
+Davis and Turner have one year left on their deals, while Olsen's contract expires after the 2018 season - although the All-Pro has outperformed his current deal.

 Those moves could happen before the Panthers report to training camp Tuesday.

 Gettleman had been Carolina's general manager for four seasons, three of which resulted in a trip to the playoffs.
 But Carolina was 6-10 last season a year after reaching Super Bowl 50, where it lost to Denver.

 The relationship between Richardson and Gettleman began to deteriorate shortly after Carolina's Super Bowl defeat.
 Gettleman's cut-throat personality didn't sit well with some veterans in the locker room and some felt like they were unappreciated.

 NOTES: Rivera said the most important issue facing the Panthers entering training camp next week is the health of quarterback Cam Newton.
 Newton has been throwing with teammates in Baltimore, something that has become a weeklong summer bonding tradition for Carolina's skill position players in July.

 For more NFL coverage: www.pro32.ap.org and www.twitter.com/AP-NFL